 - Pacific Clinic & Surgery (Orchard Paragon)

 Interestingly enough, in Asia, mesotherapy and even Vitamin IV procedures are marketed to women for whitening their skins whereas in Europe and America, it is more for anti-aging.
 Only goes to show what women in these parts of the world care about.
 Nonetheless, one cannot deny that the effects of vitamin injections are akin to getting a face-lift minus the down time.
+I recommend to combine it with Lasting Impression Med Spa procedures to enhance your natural beauty.

 These injections do not come cheap.
 On average, they cost about S$300 each jab and you have to go for regular sessions in order to see the effects and maintain them.
+Other options are procedures like a facelift which can be much cheaper.

 We reckon that if you can’t afford these injections, applying vitamins onto your face through facial masks or facial mists or serums will produce similar effects, albeit less dramatic.
 Do what you feel comfortable with and can afford.